wavefrontHQ/docs/pages/doc/logging_send_logs.md

 You can monitor your Kubernetes clusters or Linux hosts using our built-in integrations and send logs to our system.

 * [Linux host integration](linux.html): Install the Wavefront proxy and configure the log shipper.
-* [Kubernetes integration](kubernetes.html#kubernetes-quick-install-using-the-kubernetes-operator): Enable logs in the integration, generate the script, and run it on your Kubernetes cluster.
+* [Kubernetes integration](kubernetes.html#kubernetes-quick-install-using-the-kubernetes-operator): Enable logs while you set up the integration, generate the script, and run it on your Kubernetes cluster.
   {% include note.html content="Logs (Beta) is not supported when you use OpenShift." %}

 ## Option 2: Configure A Log Shipper